 One of the five key commitments in the Crossroads philosophy is to the development of a student population of social, economic and racial diversity.
-Our community is a blend of cultures, ethnicities, socioeconomic statuses, religions and family types.
-42% of our students identify as students of color and 24% of our faculty identify as people of color.
-In our current Kindergarten class, 56% identify as students of color, families come from 31 preschools and 20 zip codes, there are 49 different parent professions and 25% of the students receive tuition reduction.
+Our community is a blend of cultures, ethnicities, socio-economic statuses, religions and family types.
+Forty-seven percent of our students identify as students of color, and 32 percent of our K-12 faculty members identify as people of color.
+Our families come from 86 different zip codes, and one in four students receives financial aid.
+In our current kindergarten class, 51 percent of students identify as students of color, the families come from 31 preschools and 20 different zip codes and there are 49 different parent professions.

-In the spring of 2015, the Elementary School initiated an all school Social Justice Week.
-Thought provoking activities at each grade level produced deep discussions, compelling student presentations and heightening awareness of the need for more equity and fairness in our world.
-Social Justice Week was such a resounding success that it has continued to be a critically important aspect of the curriculum.
+In the Elementary School, an all-school Social Justice Week that was launched in 2015 has strengthened our commitment to equity and inclusion.
+Developmentally appropriate and thought-provoking activities at each grade level produce deep discussions, compelling student presentations and awareness of the need for more equity and fairness in our world and compassion for our classmates and neighbors.
+Social Justice Week continues to be a critically important aspect of the curriculum.

 Crossroads is a true community and every parent/guardian automatically becomes a part of the Parent Association.
 The parent/guardian/school partnership is essential and we welcome involvement through a range of opportunities, such as joining the hospitality committee, working in the library, serving school lunch, calling for annual giving or being a classroom parent.
 Because we know many parent/guardians have significant work commitments, we make sure there are opportunities for participation in a variety of ways.